 In the fall of 2010, PW offered leadership training for at least one PW representative from each synod.
 The training included workshops on a variety of ways to approach planning, organizing, managing and evaluating groups.
 Download the workshops and use them with your PW in the congregation, presbytery or synod.
 Please note that while these workshops do not always explicitly reference traditional PW structure and roles, they are excellent tools for any group.

 Celebration Giving Representative Training

-Celebration Giving Representatives (CGR) are critical leaders who assist with interpretation and promotion of giving opportunities within Presbyterian Women, and can represent their congregation, presbytery and/or synod.
+Celebration Giving Representatives (CGR) assist with interpretation and promotion of giving opportunities within Presbyterian Women, and can represent their congregation, presbytery and/or synod.
 Join a webinar to learn best practices for promoting giving to Presbyterian Women’s mission and ministry.
-RSVP now to join a webinar on February 21 at 2 pm (EST) or 7 pm (EST), or join one later in the year.
+(And even if you’re not a CGR, join the webinar to learn about what gifts to Presbyterian Women will accomplish!)
+The final training for the year will be held on December 12.
+Two identical sessions will be held, one at 2 pm EST, one at 7 pm EST. You only need to attend one session to receive the information.
+RSVP now to join the CGR training webinar on December 12 at 2 pm or 7 pm EST.

 Tips to help Presbyterian Women SOAR to success